ledgerleapllc/caspersignerverifier/README.md

 ## Description

-Contains a python3 script that generates a signature in hexidecimal format from a validator's keys for the purpose of providing proof of ownership of a node to the Casper Association.
+Contains a python3 script that generates a signature in hex string format from a validator's keys for the purpose of providing proof of ownership of a node to the Casper Association.
 Also contains a PHP class that is to be implemented by the Casper Association Portal for instant verification of a given node's signature.

 ## Setup

 	$ git clone https://github.com/ledgerleapllc/caspersignerverifier
 	$ cd caspersignerverifier/
+	$ python3 sign.py

+If you want to run PHP based test suite, you will need to install those dependencies also.

 	$ composer install

 ## Testing